sjoerdvankreel/firefly-synth-2/static/Manual.md

 #### Wave section

 6 sub-slots per oscillator slot.
 Take your pick of:<br/>
-* 2x basic waveform ith nothing but a gain control:<br/>
+* 2x basic waveform with nothing but a gain control:<br/>
 Includes all the common ones like sin, cos, saw, sqr, tri as well as a bunch of more esoteric waveforms.
 * 2x pulse-width-modulatable waveform with gain control and PWM control:<br/>
 Classic square-to-pulse, triangle-to-saw and a couple others.